Data-Visualization-Intro/3-D3-line-chart/readme.md

 ## Adding Elements

-To add elements to our page we'll use the #wrapper element.
+We'll use the #wrapper element to add elements to our page.

 In previous lessons we used `document.querySelector()` to select an element on the page.
 D3's [d3-selection](https://github.com/d3/d3-selection) module has helper functions to select and modify the DOM.